 The GEMS Health and Wellness Screening Services (HWSS) were created to combat the growing negative impact of illness on public servants' productivity.

-The service is intended to be a positive experience, with a focus on preventative measures such as assisting you with lifestyle changes.
+The service is intended to be a positive experience, focusing on preventative measures such as assisting you with lifestyle changes.
 The GEMS HWSS has proven to be extremely beneficial, with encouraging results.